michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * Neural networks
 * Extreme gradient boosting

-The best results were obtained by using the 1200am-1159am, 1200pm-1159pm day segmentation and the dividing the neighborhoods into one subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.
+The best results were obtained by using the 1200am-1159am, 1200pm-1159pm day segmentation, which matches the shift hours of the Vancouver Police Department.
+It was also optimal to divide the neighborhoods into one subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.
 Due to differing crime rates, separate models were trained on each subgroup of neighborhoods.

 In terms of models, the best results were achieved using one of the Sci-kit Learn neural network model packages.
 However, this model was not chosen as it is a "black box" model.
 That is, determining the importance of certain data features is not clear given this model.
 Feature importance can be determined using variable subset selection but this is very expensive computationally.